Androz2091/discord-giveaways/README.md

         drawing: 'Drawing: {timestamp}',
         inviteToParticipate: 'React with 🎉 to participate!',
         winMessage: 'Congratulations, {winners}!
 You won **{this.prize}**!\n{this.messageURL}',
-        embedFooter: 'Powered by the discord-giveaways package',
+        embedFooter: '{this.winnerCount} winner(s) • Powered by the discord-giveaways package',
         noWinner: 'Giveaway cancelled, no valid participations.',
         hostedBy: 'Hosted by: {this.hostedBy}',
-        winners: 'winner(s)',
+        winners: 'Winner(s):',
         endedAt: 'Ended at',
     }
 });